 Similar examples could be multiplied.
 And how many times has anyone in Kiev who has dared to speak Ukrainian in the street, on the tram, or elsewhere, not sensed a glance of mockery, contempt or hatred, or heard muffled or loud abuse directed at him.
-Here is an ordinary Russian conversation in a cinema near a poster announcing the film Son (Dream):
+Here is an ordinary Russian conversation in a cinema showing the film Son (Dream):

-'You should see how the Banderists come in gangs to this movie...'
+'Have you seen how the Banderists come in gangs to this movie? ...'
 'And do you known who Banderists are?'